fgn/pirborg/README.md

 ### 2) Lower to pirborg (IR): same contract, structured internals

-> In practice a tool does this for you; shown here for transparency.
+> In practice a tool/adapter does this for you; shown here for transparency.

 ```python
 from pirborg.edsl import program, inp, section, output, predict